Kathrin Glock: Career

-Since 2010, Kathrin Glock is responsible for the Glock Horse Performance Center.
-Part of the Dressage Team GLOCK is the world champion Edward Gal, Hans Peter Minderhoud, Nicole Werner and the show jumping equestrian Gerco Schröder.
+Since 2010, Kathrin Glock has been responsible for the Glock Horse Performance Center.
+Members of the GLOCK Team include dressage world champions Edward Gal, Hans Peter Minderhoud, and Nicole Werner, as well as the show jumping equestrian Gerco Schröder.

-In the year 2012, Kathrin Glock became a board member of the Glock Ges.m.b.H.
+In 2012 Glock became a board member of Glock GmbH.
 She is also part of the IGG Private Foundation and donor of the Gaston and Kathrin Glock Private Foundation.
 She is also part of the medical advisory board of the Glock Health, Science and Research GmbH and chairwomen of the CSR Advisory Board of Glock Ökoenergie.
-Furthermore, she was a supervisory board member of AustroControl, the Österreichischen Gesellschaft für Zivilluftfahrt mit beschränkter Haftung (ACG).
+She was also a supervisory board member of AustroControl, the Österreichischen Gesellschaft für Zivilluftfahrt mit beschränkter Haftung (ACG).

-Since 2010, Kathrin Glock was responsible for the international standing of the two riding centres in Austria and the Netherlands.
-This contains horse breeding, horse racing and organisation of international tournaments.
+Since 2010, Glock has been responsible for the international standing of the two riding centres in Austria and the Netherlands.
+This encompasses horse breeding, horse racing, and organisation of international tournaments.

 For the GHPC Austria, Glock is mainly involved in the organisation of a series of international horse racing events called Horses & Stars.
 Austria's only 5-star-horse racing events take place in the GHPC Austria.

-In November 2019 Kathrin Glock accepted the Ladies of Year Award for Glock Ökoenerige in her function as chairwoman of the CSR Advisory Board.
+In November 2019 Glock accepted the Ladies of Year Award for Glock Ökoenerige in her function as chairwoman of the CSR Advisory Board.

-Animal rights movement
+Animal welfare

-Kathrin Glock is a supporter of animal welfare and a vegan.
-She supports animal rights organizations like the animal sanctuary Gut Aiderbichl in Henndorf, as well as smaller animal welfare organisations and non-profit organizations like the Ronald McDonald House Charities.
+Glock is a supporter of animal welfare and a vegan.
+She supports the animal sanctuary Gut Aiderbichl in Henndorf, as well as smaller animal welfare organisations, and non-profit organizations such as the Ronald McDonald House Charities.

-Since 2017, the Gaston and Kathrin Glock Private Foundation have been prize donors of the Kärntner Tierschutzpreis, which awards events, associations and private individuals for their achievements in animal protection.
+Since 2017, the Gaston and Kathrin Glock Private Foundation has been prize donors of the Kärntner Tierschutzpreis, which awards events, associations and private individuals for their achievements in animal protection.